bouwe77/bouwe77.github.io/content/blog/elm-user-interaction/elm-user-interaction.md

   view "todo"
 ```

-If you read my previous blog post, you might notice a slight difference: Here. the HTML is defined in a function called `view`, that receives a `model` argument.
+If you read my previous blog post, you might notice a slight difference: Here, the HTML is defined in a function called `view`, that receives a `model` argument.
 It returns an HTML structure, kind of like we did before.
-We don't use the `model` argument yet, because we haven't defined it yet.
+In `view` we are not using the `model` argument yet, because it does not exist yet.
 So that is why, for now, we pass a string of `"todo"` as a dummy model to `view`.

 ### The initial model